Daiver/NumGrind/README.md

 ##Common
  - Refactor examples
  - Refactor utils
- - Travis show multiple warnings.
-I should fix it
  - Add shape checks into graph to make debugging more easy
  - Improve + operator for matrices (numpy like).
 Change - operator according to +
  - Add reshape node